lemlag/startup/notes.md

 - Made up of components.
 Javascript can change at runtime to make it look like multiple webpages are being run, when in reality the javascript just changes what it shows - fewer back-and-forth server traffic requests.

 - Represents html stuff - CSS still has to go in a stylesheet.

+- Make different jsx file for each view component (webpage)
+- Centralize the universal elements (navbar, etc) in the app.jsx
+- Make a router by using the BrowserRouter component to contain the navigation items